 You may not find this terribly rewarding unless you're included here, so this is a good time for casual and random browsers to turn back before they get too caught up in the sweep and majesty of the proceedings and can't let go.

-We were visiting the Veneto region north of Venice earlier this spring, and now we're back to see some more of what we missed farther south.
+We were visiting the Veneto region north of Venice earlier this spring, and we've just been back to see some more of what we missed farther south.
+Now we're going home.

 The sightseeing excursion is nearly over, and we're checking out of the Locanda Ca' Vejo, technically in Megliadino San Vitale, province of Padua, but actually 3.5 kilometres out to the south in the flat canal countryside.